revolsys/com.revolsys.open/developer/guides/git.md

 The purpose of this guide is to provide and overview of the common commands used for git repositories.

 Developers must understand fully how to use git.
-This document will be expanded over time
+This document will be expanded over time to include the important commands to use.
+The following websites contain documentation that will help you learn git.

 * [Git Cheat Sheet](https://training.github.com/downloads/github-git-cheat-sheet.pdf)
 * [Git Docs](https://git-scm.com/docs)
 * [Eclipse GIT Docs](https://www.eclipse.org/egit/documentation/)